manaljardaneh/DiUSCheckoutSystem/README.md

 # DiUSCheckoutSystem
-DiUS is starting a computer store
+Checkout system for DiUS computer store was developed using java